San Juan Province, Argentina: Geography

 The province is part of the continental semi-desert Cuyo region.
 The arid plains start on the east, with a few low hills in the middle and swiftly turn into 6,000-meter-high mountain peaks towards the west.
 Both areas are subject to the dry hot Zonda (a kind of foehn wind).
 Most of the precipitations take place during the summer, often as electrical storms.

 The hot wind has modeled the clay-rich red soil into Pampa del Leoncito (Reserva Natural Estricta El Leoncito) and Valle de la Luna (Parque Provincial Ischigualasto) 200-million-year-old geological formations.

 The Jáchal and San Juan rivers, both part of Desaguadero River system, are the source of fertile valleys and centre of the province's economy.
 The San Juan River finishes in the Huanacache lagoons (sometimes called Guanacache), on the southeast.

 The Andes of San Juan Province belong to the Dry Andes climatic province.
 Permafrost is widespread above 3000 masl in the Andes and rock glaciers are common.

 The northern part of the province contain both intrusive rocks of the Colangüil Batholith and a large sedimentary basin known as Iglesia Basin.
 Within this basin there are hot springs.

-Population
+Demographics

 San Juan concentrates most of its population in the oases or central valleys, Tulum Valley, Zonda, Ullum and Jáchal, containing nearly 80% of this population.
 The remaining is located in the oasis located at the foot of the Andes in Iglesias and Calingasta.
 Another population concentration is in Fertile Valley.